azdavis/millet/docs/errors.md

 ## 4005

 A numeric label (as for a record) was invalid.
-This can happen when it was negative, or too large.
+This can happen when it was non-positive (i.e. negative or zero), or too large.

 ```sml
 (* error *)